minio/docs/source/reference/minio-mc/mc-idp-ldap.rst

 Configuration Parameters
 ------------------------

-The :mc-cmd:`mc idp ldap` subcommands support configuration parameters.
+The :mc-cmd:`mc idp ldap` subcommands support the same configuration parameters as the :mc-conf:`identity_ldap` configuration key.
-The parameters define the server's interaction with the Active Directory or LDAP IAM provider.
+These parameters define the server's interaction with the Active Directory or LDAP IAM provider.

 For a more detailed explanation of the configuration parameters, refer to the :ref:`config setting documentation <minio-ldap-config-settings>`.